melogsdon/DATA146/Project2.md

 ## Continuous, Ordinal, and Nominal Data
-**Describe continuous, ordinal and nominal data.
-Provide examples of each.
-Describe a model of your own construction that incorporates variables of each type of data.
-You are perfectly welcome to describe your model using english rather than mathematical notation if you prefer.
-Include hypothetical variables that represent your features and target.**

 **Continuous data** spans some range along a continuum, is typically not countable, and is able to be segmented into increasingly smaller increments. e.g. length of time, volume of liquid, mass of an object